 INTERESTED IN CREATING, RE-ACTIVATING AND/OR REGISTERING YOUR CLUB?
 The following documents will provide you with all of the information needed to complete the process.
 Packets are due at the beginning of each semester.
 Be sure to check back for important deadline dates.

-NEED ACCESS TO RESOURCES FOR YOUR CLUB?
+NEED ACCESS TO RESOURCES FOR YOUR ORGANIZATION/CLUB?
 The following documents include important information and forms that will assist you in being an effective club.

 For more information stop by the Dean of Student Affairs Office located in I4-408 or give us a call at 619.388.2699.